 We are a leading software platform for digital media measurement and analytics.
-Our mission is to help the world's largest brands improve the effectiveness of their digital advertising.
-Our platform provides data analytics that enable our customers to improve their advertising performance across the digital advertising ecosystem.
+Our mission is to increase the effectiveness and transparency of the digital advertising ecosystem.
+Through our software platform and the metrics it provides, we help preserve the fair value exchange in the digital advertising marketplace.